-Monitoring must occur annually for 5 years post-restoration or until all performance standards have been met, whichever is later and include: - Repeat SEV assessments; - Macroinvertebrate and fish surveys; - Riparian vegetation survey. - Define adaptive management triggers and responses.
-If monitoring indicates failure to meet any performance standard, the SRP must outline: - Diagnostic steps (e.g. site inspections, root cause analysis, further sampling); - Remedial actions (e.g. infill planting, channel re-grading, fish passage remediation); - Timelines for remedial actions and subsequent monitoring to confirm effectiveness. - k) Include a Fish Salvage and Relocation Plan (FSRP), prepared by a Suitably Qualified and Experienced Freshwater Ecologist, specifying: - Methods for fish capture and relocation during stream works; - Timing of works to avoid sensitive fish migration or spawning periods; - Holding and release protocols, including suitable release sites; and - Documentation and reporting requirements. - Include reporting mechanisms, such as an annual SRP compliance and monitoring summary report to the Council's Monitoring Officer, demonstrating progress toward objectives, outcomes, and any adaptive actions taken. - 47.
-All stream restoration works must be implemented and maintained in accordance with the approved SRP.
+- Macroinvertebrate and fish surveys; - Riparian vegetation survey. - Monitoring must occur annually for 5 years post-restoration or until all performance standards have been met, whichever is later. - i) Define adaptive management triggers and responses.
+If monitoring indicates failure to meet any performance standard, the SRP must outline: - Diagnostic steps (e.g. site inspections, root cause analysis, further sampling); - Remedial actions (e.g. infill planting, channel re-grading, fish passage remediation); - Timelines for remedial actions and subsequent monitoring to confirm effectiveness. - j) Be prepared by a Suitably Qualified and Experienced Freshwater Ecologist and be peerreviewed by an independent SQEP with relevant ecological and restoration expertise. - k) Include a Fish Salvage and Relocation Plan (FSRP), prepared by a Suitably Qualified and Experienced Freshwater Ecologist, specifying: - Methods for fish capture and relocation during all stream works (including any culvert installation or removal); - Timing of works to avoid sensitive fish migration or spawning periods; - Holding and release protocols, including suitable release sites; and - Documentation and reporting requirements. - Include reporting mechanisms, such as an annual SRP compliance and monitoring summary report to the Council's Monitoring Officer Manger of Consents, demonstrating progress toward objectives, outcomes, and any adaptive actions taken. - 41.
+All aspects of stream restoration works must be implemented and maintained in accordance with the approved SRP.